Kitchen Fitting & Installation by Vetted, Insured Fitters

 Indicative pricing — your actual quote will vary

 A standard mid-range kitchen install (10–15 units, mid-range supplier like Howdens, Nolan, B&Q) runs €2,500–€4,500 in fitting labour.
-Premium kitchen install (custom or high-end brands) is €4,000–€8,500.
+A premium kitchen install (custom or high-end brands) is €4,000–€8,500.
 Add €300–€700 for tiling splashbacks.
 Plumber and electrician costs are typically €800–€1,800 each on a full kitchen.
 A turnkey total (units + appliances + fitting + plumber + electrician + tiler) for a typical Irish 3-bed kitchen ranges €12,000–€30,000+ depending on units chosen.
+Treat these as indicative figures rather than a fixed price list — your matched trader will confirm the true cost once they've seen the room, the units you've ordered, and the condition of the existing services.

 These are indicative ranges based on typical Irish jobs.
-Final pricing depends on scope, materials, urgency, and the trader you choose.
-On Jobiit you'll receive itemised quotes (labour, materials, VAT) so there are no surprises.
+Final pricing depends on scope, materials, and urgency.
+On Jobiit your matched trader sends one fully itemised quote (labour, materials, VAT) so there are no surprises.

 Why hire your kitchen fitter through Jobiit